-\paragraph{Strict Cancellation in the Shared Token Subset.} Consider a "shared context-token" event: There exists a fixed context-action pair $(h^\star,a^\star)$ such that certain trajectories in the group have matching tokens at specific time steps:
+\paragraph{Exact cancellation on the shared-token subset.} Consider a shared context-token event: there exists a fixed context-action pair $(h^\star,a^\star)$ such that all trajectories in the group have a matching token at the corresponding time step: